dribdat/dribdat/ABOUT.md

 This document summarises the current status and makes some vision statements about possible future developments as discussed in [issue #100](https://github.com/datalets/dribdat/issues/100).

+For more background and references, see the [User's Guide](USAGE.md) and [README](README.md).

 # About Dribdat

 [![](https://blog.datalets.ch/workshops/2017/dribdat/dribdat.png)](https://github.com/datalets/dribdat/)

-Dribdat (from "Driven By Data") is an open source tool for data-driven team collaboration such as Hackathons.
+Dribdat (originally from "Driven By Data") is an open source tool for data-driven team collaboration, such as Hackathons.
 It provides an open source website and project board for running events, and integrates popular community platforms and open source code repositories.
-It is the official platform of Opendata.ch hackathons and School of Data Switzerland workshops.
+It is the official platform of [Opendata.ch hackathons](https://hack.opendata.ch) and has been used to host many other events in the Swiss open data and open source community.

 ## Screenshots